readthedocs-fr/notions/poo/design_patterns/en/OBSERVER_PATTERN.md

 <ins>Notes :</ins>

 I presented here the **Observer Pattern** in its purest style.
-Of course, you can ajust adapt it according to your desires.
+Of course, you can ajust it according to your desires.
 For example, the **Observer** `notify()` method can take a parameter to pass it to each **Observer**.
 In my case, I could have passed the house address if I had had this need.
 The method's signature would have looked to `void notify(Address address);`.
 The `notifyObservers()` method can also get fitted out according to your needs and you can also include some other methods that look usefull for you in your case.
 The idea stay the same.

 The reactive paradigm uses and greatly amplifies this principle, I let you inquire on the official website of the [Reactor.io](https://projectreactor.io) project which is one of the best, if not the best, know of the Java libraries for reactive programming.

-The **Observer Pattern** suits really good with a Entity Component System (abreviated ECS) for those who have already heard of it.
+The **Observer Pattern** suits really good with an Entity Component System (abreviated ECS) for those who have already heard of it.
 An article will maybe someday get written about it.